-Securities registered pursuan it to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par val ue \$0.0001 per share ELYM The Nasdaq Stock Market LLC (The Nasdaq Global Market) • 0 () 1 13 or 15(d) of the Securities Exchange Act of 1934 during the precision been subject to such filing requirements for the past 90 days.
-Y eding es ⊠ • 9 5 5 le required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
-Yes \boxtimes No \square • 9 accelerated filer, smaller reporting company, or an emerging growth company," and "emerging growth company" in Rule 12b-2 of the Excha Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \times Emerging growth company \times 0 00 1 any, indicate by check mark if the reg ds provided pursuant to Section 13(a) xtended transition period for complying with any new or revised Indicate by check mark whe ther the registrant is a shell company ((as defined in Rule 12b-2 of the Ex schange Act).
-Yes □ No ⊠ • ther the registrant has filed all docume n of securities under a plan confirmed 1 1 d by Sections 12, 13 or 15(d) of the Securities Exchange Act of 193 4
+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered The Nasdaq Stock Market LLC Common Stock, par value \$0.0001 per share ELYM (The Nasdaq Global Market)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer X

+Accelerated filer□Smaller reporting company⊠Emerging growth company⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes \boxtimes No \square

+As of May 9, 2024, the registrant had 29,091,166 shares of common stock, \$0.0001 par value per share, outstanding.